Poland's Meronk wins Australian Open men's title - ExBulletin

 MELBOURNE, Australia (AP) A stunning 12-yard putt from the back of the final green for the Eagle was Adrian Meronk’s spectacular signature for his Australian Open triumph at Victoria Golf Club.

-Meronk, who afforded the luxury of strolling the final hole with a three-stroke lead, extended the game-winning advantage to five strokes to cap a near-flawless 4-under 66 on Sunday.
+Meronk, who treated himself to the luxury of strolling the final hole with a three-stroke lead, extended the game-winning advantage to five strokes to cap a stunning 4-under 66 on Sunday.

 He completed a week of relaxation for Poland’s first winner as he stayed with relatives of his partner nearby and was able to walk to the course each day to shoot 73-66-63-66 to become the first European to win the title since Rory McIlroy in 2013.

-South African Ashleigh Buhai fought off final challenges from young Australian Grace Kim and then her playing partner South Korea’s Jiyai Shin to win the Australian Open women’s title in one fell swoop, which was taking place at the same time as the men’s tournament on alternate tees.
+South Africa’s Ashleigh Buhai fought off final challenges from young Australian Grace Kim and then her playing partner, South Korea’s Jiyai Shin, to claim the Australian Open women’s title in one fell swoop.
+The women’s competition was held at the same time as the men’s tournament on alternate tees.

 Meronk, who broke through with his victory at the Irish Open this year, was too stable for Australian playing partners Adam Scott and Min Woo Lee.
 Scott finished second at 9 under with Lee another shot for third.